 [6] Navigation Data Messages / XML Specification, CCSDS 505.0-B-1.
 Blue Book.
 Issue 1.
 Washington, D.C.: CCSDS, December 2010.

+[7] Orbit Data Message, CCSDS 502.0-B-2.
+Blue Book.
+Issue 2.
+Washington, D.C.: CCSDS, December 2010.

+[8] Attitude Data Message, CCSDS 504.0-B-1.
+Blue Book.
+Issue 1.
+Washington, D.C.: CCSDS, December 2010.

 Overview

 There are numerous circumstances in spacecraft operations, when pointing information has to be transmitted from a user, e.g. of an instrument or of a relay service to the operator of a spacecraft.
 For interagency operations, it is desirable to exchange information regarding these requested pointings in a standardized format.